-When a pharmaceutical firm brought more than 250 sales reps to Palm Springs, Calif., earlier this year for the first in-person training program since early 2020, teambuilding and education were at the top of the agenda.
+When a pharmaceutical firm brought more than 250 sales reps to Palm Springs, Calif., in mid-2022 for the first in-person training program since early 2020, teambuilding and education were at the top of the agenda.

 The agency working with the pharma firm, Ashfield Event Experiences, recommended a general-session format that would help achieve the teambuilding objective while also spicing up the delivery of rote content—including some important but less-than-scintillating compliance education.